 This Halloween Squid Ink Spaghetti Worms with Bolognese is a perfect party food to celebrate Halloween.
 Can be served in cups or plates.
 Perfect for kids and adults.

 Halloween is just around the corner.
 My kids remind me of that fact every single week if not day!
+I want a dinner that both the kids and adults that truly enjoy.
+Pasta menu always seems to go well with both.
 I made fresh squid ink pasta from scratch a while ago when hubby got me a jar of squid ink.
 I didn’t make the squid ink spaghetti from scratch this round.
 I saw the dried squid ink spaghetti from Trader’s Joe and decided to make this squid ink spaghetti worms when I saw it in Food Network Magazine October 2018 edition.

 The store-bought squid ink spaghetti doesn’t look as “black” after being cooked and definitely taste just like regular spaghetti, which I supposed it’s good for those of you who just want the black color 🙂 I prefer to be able to taste something from the squid ink 🙂